kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

   the number of interceptors ensures that the EvictionRequest cannot be blocked indefinitely by setting an abnormally large number of these annotations on a pod.
 - To prevent misuse, we will maintain a list of allowed `*.k8s.io` interceptor classes.
-And reject any classes outside the main Kubernetes project on admission.
+And reject any classes with `k8s.io` suffix outside the main Kubernetes project on admission.
 - Annotations with duplicate priorities are not allowed in the `9900-10100` interval, but are allowed outside of this interval.